giulialionetti/Monte-Carlo-simulation-of-Hull-White-model-and-sensitivities-computation/README.md

 $$dr(t) = [\theta(t) - ar(t)]dt + \sigma dW_t$$

 **Parameters:** $r_0 = 0.012$, $a = 1.0$, $\sigma = 0.1$

+The mean-reversion parameter $a = 1.0$ pulls the short rate toward the time-dependent level $\theta(t)/a$, while $\sigma = 0.1$ controls the instantaneous volatility.
+The paths in Figure 1 demonstrate this mean-reverting behavior.

 ### Exact Discretization